juju/docs/README.md

 elements of the pages are altered.
 It is NOT necessary to run the build tool for deployment of the HTML, only if the headers and footers have been changed.
-The contributing.html section conatins more information on this.
+The [contributing section](https://juju.ubuntu.com/docs/contributing.html) contains more information on this.